 A license to trade

 This compliance sticker shock in the CoinBase example lends some credence to the argument that regulation may have already gone too far.
 The New York State Department of Financial Services (NYDFS) has been an active player regulation and compliance game.
 But under the agency’s technology-specific licensing regime, CoinBase is just one of the four exchanges doing business in the state that have been able to obtain an NYDFS BitLicense out of 22 that applied.

 Speaking in favor of the licensing scheme, the agency’s superintendent, Maria Vullo, emphasized a focus on consumer welfare and industry compliance, saying: “DFS and the states have helped set the standards through our application and examination processes to ensure that customer protection is taken seriously, and cybersecurity and [anti-money laundering] standards are respected.”

 In addition, under the same 2015 law that called for licensing exchanges, digital currency startups must agree to examinations conducted at least once every two years.
 These audits would allow the regulator to inspect books, records, accounts, documents and other company items.

-A fear that too much regulation has begun to stifle innovation in BitCoin and may hinder broader adoption of cryptocurrencies in the local economy has already raised some opposition.
+A fear that too much regulation has begun to stifle innovation in Bitcoin is a digital currency (also called crypto-currency) ...
+More and may hinder broader adoption of cryptocurrencies in the local economy has already raised some opposition.
 And those voices seem to get heard because lawmakers recently held a forum on reforming the 2015 law. ” State Senator David Carlucci’ who was at the forum commented to Coindesk : “We want to put that out there, circulate it and really figure out how we can make this license in New York state something that works for the residents of New York state and the state economy.”